 Be in the know, before you go.
-Before each hike go to sites like New England Trail Conditions, the Mt Washington Obsevatory for weather, and the USFS for seasonal road status during the shoulder seasons of spring and fall.
+Before each hike go to sites like New England Trail Conditions, the Mt Washington Obsevatory for weather, and the Trails NH for seasonal road status during the shoulder seasons of spring and fall.

 Also learn other things like Leave No Trace (LNT) so that you don’t make too much of an impact, and learn to Hike Safe (and get a Hike Safe Card), and seek other resources such as those linked to from our Resources Page.

 Additionally, study the maps and official White Mountain Guide Book for detailed information.
 By the same authors, The 4000-Footers of the White Mountains is a great read.
-Also read blogs (some on our Resources Page), even refer to some of the other articles right here on our site, like this one: Starting Out in the Whites, Hiking the Whites, Mt Washington FAQ, Mt Washington Weather, and what can go wrong.
+Also read blogs (some on our Resources Page), even refer to some of the other articles right here on our site, like these: Starting Out in the Whites, Hiking the Whites, Mt Washington FAQ, Mt Washington Weather, and what can go wrong.